Black start: Limitations on black start sources

+An additional requirement for the BS generator is its ability to support a large reactive load of a long transmission line, so the faraway NBS units can be energized.
+A typical BS generator is a small (10–50 MW) hydro or gas turbine generation unit.

+The output of variable renewable energy (VRE) sources is not predictable, this makes them difficult to use for black start or support in the grid restoration, as the lack of control, inherent in VRE sources, might cause a weak grid emerging from a blackout to collapse yet again.

-Not all generating plants are suitable for black-start capability.
-Wind turbines are not always suitable for black start because wind may not be available when needed.
+Wind turbines in particular are not always suitable for black start because wind may not be available when needed.
 Wind turbines, mini-hydro, or micro-hydro plants, are often connected to induction generators which are incapable of providing power to re-energize the network.
 In 2020, the 69 MW Dersalloch wind farm black-started part of the Scotland grid, using virtual synchronous machines.
 The black-start unit must also be stable when operated with the large reactive load of a long transmission line.
-Many high-voltage direct current (HVDC) converter stations cannot operate into a "dead" system, either, since they require commutation power from the system at the load end.
-A pulse-width modulation (PWM)-based voltage-source converter HVDC scheme has no such restriction.
+"Classic" high-voltage direct current (HVDC) converters (LCC-HVDC) cannot operate into a "dead" system, either, since they require commutation power from the system at the load end.
+A pulse-width modulation (PWM)-based voltage-source converter HVDC (VSC-HVDC) scheme has no such restriction.